-The acquired technology, customer relationships, and trade name and trademarks are being amortized on a straight-line basis over their estimated useful lives of five years, five years, and two years, respectively.
+The acquired technology, customer relationships, and trademarks will be amortized on a straight-line basis over their estimated useful lives of eight years, five years, and three years, respectively.
 The Company used the income approach to estimate the fair value of intangible assets acquired.